Animism & Earth Reconnection

 Please also consider reaching out to someone in the Ancestral Medicine Practitioner Network for one-on-one support and guidance.
 Most are available for private individualized sessions, and many are willing to provide low-cost sessions to support financial accessibility needs.

-All of our lesson videos have closed captioning, as well as a full transcript and additional downloadable audio-only versions.
+All of our prerecorded lessons have downloadable transcripts.
+All of our lesson videos have auto-generated English subtitles, as well as downloadable audio-only versions of the lessons.
 If you have needs not met here, please feel free to reach out to us with suggestions at info@ancestralmedicine.org.

-Should you wish to withdraw from an online course or shift your registration to a future iteration for any reason, please contact us at info@ancestralmedicine.org to request a full refund within the refund window of that specific course:
+Should you wish to withdraw from an online course or shift your registration to a future iteration, please contact us at info@ancestralmedicine.org to request a full refund within the refund window of that specific course.
+For our 12-week courses, you can request a refund up to 2 weeks after the course start date.

 Have a question that’s not answered here?